ibm-cloud-docs/openwhisk/openwhisk_cli.md

 If you ever need to switch regions, you must reconfigure the CLI with both the API host and authorization key as the authorization key is specific per region.
 {: tip}

-Artifacts such as actions, rules, and packages are region-specific.
+Artifacts such as Actions, Rules, and packages are region-specific.
 So if you use the same artifact in multiple regions you must deploy it to each desired region.

 If you know your authorization key, you can configure the CLI to use it.